Sofa buying guide: expert advice on how to buy a sofa

 How to buy a sofa online

-Buying online can be an advantage, because you have a huge range of styles to choose from.
+Buying online can be advantageous because you'll have a wide range of styles to choose from.
 However, it's much harder to judge the quality and comfort of specific sofas.

 Should you try a sofa before you buy it?

-If you can, it's best to see a sofa in-store before you buy.
-Not only can you check whether it's comfortable, but you can also get a better idea of what it looks like and the build quality.
+If you can, you should.
+Not only can you check whether it's comfortable, but you will also get a better idea of its appearance and build quality.

 Make sure you check a brand's return policy – if you're indecisive, you'll want to be able to return your sofa if you aren't happy with it.